dawarrick/MongoScrape/README.md

 **How it works**

 * Upon system load, it will scrape and display headline information from the University of Richmond news website (https://news.richmond.edu/releases/index.html).
-* The articles will be displayed from most recent to oldest based on when it was pulled into the app, so the newly scraped are at the top.
+* The articles will be displayed from most recent to oldest based on the date it was pulled into the app, so the newly scraped are at the top.
 * It will display the title/headline that is a hyperlink to the article, a summary, and a thumbnail picture.
 If the thumbnail is not available, it will display the UR logo.
 * The data is stored in a MongoDB database that is comprised of two tables, articles and notes.
 Notes are associated with articles.
 * The data will be added to the database, but it will not allow duplicates based on title.
 * By pushing the notes button (clicking on the paragraph was not intuitive), the user will see any notes associated with the article.
-It allows the user to add additional notes, or delete notes by clicking on the corresponding red X.
+* Clicking on the Add Note button will bring up a modal for entry.
+* Clicking on the note corresponding red X will delete the note.
+I opted not to ask them for confirmation, since these are just notes.
 * If the notes are open, clicking on the Notes button again will close the associated notes.
 * After add or delete, the notes section will be updated and the screen display left in the same place.